3 Ways Plastic Bread Tags Can Keep Your Kitchen Clean and Organized

-In case you've been looking for a reason to eat more carbs, this is a direct order from us: Stock up on some bread today!
+If you’ve been looking for a reason to eat more carbs, this is a direct order from us: Stock up on some bread today!
 Why?
-The plastic tags used to keep the baggies closed will be useful long after you've eaten that last slice of seedless rye.
+The plastic tags that keep the baggies closed will be useful long after you’ve eaten that last slice of seedless rye.

 Just check out these alternative uses for bread tags.